ErikAvilov/ft_transcendance/readme.md

 Users can play pong from separate computers

 - 2FA + JWT -
-Users can choose to enable a two factor authentication system with the google authentication app as a second of security Json Web Tokens are implemented for each user also as a second layer of security for authentication, backend requests, and navigation
+Users can choose to enable a two factor authentication system with the google authenticator app as a second layer of security Json Web Tokens are implemented for each user also as a second layer of security for authentication, backend requests, and navigation

 - 3D -